For our seventh security review of a plugin based on the voting of our customers, we reviewed the plugin BackUpWordPress.

 Lack of Protection Against Direct Access to Files

-In numerous files .php files that look like they are also not intended to be accessed directly are lacking code at the beginning of the file to restrict direct access to the files.
-In the files we looked over we didn’t see anything that could be exploited due to that.
+Numerous .php files that look like they are not intended to be accessed directly are lacking code at the beginning of the file to restrict direct access to the files.
+In the files we looked over we only found one minor issue, one of the files causes a full path disclosure vulnerability.
+That provides the full path to web sites’s location on the server’s filesystem.
+On its own that can’t be used to do anything, but it could be combined with vulnerability that requires knowing that information or in the case of cPanel based websites it would provide an attacker with the username for cPanel.